 Most of the general music which is played uses a frequency range from 110Hz to 3,500Hz.
 This includes the sounds produced by violins and cellos.

 For a classical music loving car owner, the system should be rated for 40Hz to 12,000Hz.

-Q: I replaced OEM system with aftermarket product but why it can not produce better sound quality?
+#Q2: I replaced the OEM system with aftermarket products but why it can not produce better sound quality?